Digital Turbine (NASDAQ:APPS) Releases Q2 2022 Earnings Guidance

 Digital Turbine (NASDAQ:APPS) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.380-$0.380 for the period, compared to the Thomson Reuters consensus estimate of $0.370.
 The company issued revenue guidance of $300 million-$306 million, compared to the consensus revenue estimate of $291.10 million.

-Several equities analysts have recently commented on the company.
-Canaccord Genuity raised their price target on Digital Turbine from $85.00 to $86.00 and gave the company a hold rating in a research note on Wednesday, June 2nd.
-Zacks Investment Research upgraded Digital Turbine from a hold rating to a buy rating and set a $57.00 price target on the stock in a research note on Wednesday, August 18th.
-Finally, Maxim Group raised their price target on Digital Turbine from $111.00 to $132.00 and gave the company a buy rating in a research note on Wednesday, June 2nd.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-Digital Turbine currently has a consensus rating of Buy and an average target price of $87.36.
+A number of research firms have recently issued reports on APPS.
+Zacks Investment Research upgraded Digital Turbine from a hold rating to a buy rating and set a $57.00 price objective on the stock in a research report on Wednesday, August 18th.
+Maxim Group boosted their price objective on Digital Turbine from $111.00 to $132.00 and gave the company a buy rating in a research report on Wednesday, June 2nd.
+Finally, Canaccord Genuity boosted their price objective on Digital Turbine from $85.00 to $86.00 and gave the company a hold rating in a research report on Wednesday, June 2nd.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The company currently has a consensus rating of Buy and a consensus price target of $87.36.

-In other Digital Turbine news, CTO Christine Collins sold 40,000 shares of the firm’s stock in a transaction dated Tuesday, June 15th.
+In related news, CTO Christine Collins sold 40,000 shares of the company’s stock in a transaction dated Tuesday, June 15th.
 The stock was sold at an average price of $70.02, for a total value of $2,800,800.00.
-Following the completion of the sale, the chief technology officer now owns 40,000 shares of the company’s stock, valued at $2,800,800.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director Robert M. Deutschman purchased 3,000 shares of the stock in a transaction on Wednesday, August 18th.
-The stock was acquired at an average cost of $50.91 per share, with a total value of $152,730.00.
-Following the acquisition, the director now owns 395,044 shares of the company’s stock, valued at approximately $20,111,690.04.
+Following the completion of the sale, the chief technology officer now owns 40,000 shares in the company, valued at $2,800,800.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Robert M. Deutschman acquired 3,000 shares of the company’s stock in a transaction that occurred on Wednesday, August 18th.
+The stock was bought at an average price of $50.91 per share, with a total value of $152,730.00.
+Following the acquisition, the director now directly owns 395,044 shares of the company’s stock, valued at approximately $20,111,690.04.
 The disclosure for this purchase can be found here.
-5.60% of the stock is currently owned by company insiders.
+Corporate insiders own 5.60% of the company’s stock.

-A hedge fund recently raised its stake in Digital Turbine stock.
-Morgan Stanley increased its position in shares of Digital Turbine, Inc. (NASDAQ:APPS) by 83.6% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 876,887 shares of the software maker’s stock after purchasing an additional 399,216 shares during the quarter.
-Morgan Stanley owned 0.91% of Digital Turbine worth $66,670,000 as of its most recent SEC filing.
-Institutional investors own 53.86% of the company’s stock.
+An institutional investor recently raised its position in Digital Turbine stock.
+Morgan Stanley grew its holdings in Digital Turbine, Inc. (NASDAQ:APPS) by 83.6% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 876,887 shares of the software maker’s stock after acquiring an additional 399,216 shares during the quarter.
+Morgan Stanley owned 0.91% of Digital Turbine worth $66,670,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 53.86% of the company’s stock.

 Receive News & Ratings for Digital Turbine Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Digital Turbine and related companies with MarketBeat.com's FREE daily email newsletter.